-Several new laws passed during the 2019 Legislative Session affecting the regulation of massage therapist licensing have taken effect or will take effect in 2020.
+Several new laws passed during the 2019 Legislative Session affecting the regulation of massage therapist licensing have taken effect.
 Here are the important changes that hotel spa managers should be aware of.

 Effective September 1, 2019, Texas state law now requires that all licensed massage therapists submit fingerprints to the Texas Department of Licensing and Regulation (TDLR) for a criminal background check when the massage therapist is applying for a new license or applying for the renewal of an existing license.